WARNING: This Veggie Burger

 - KEEPS FOR A LONG TIME: I have used this mixture, in a tupperware container, for a week after I’ve made it with absolutely no problems.
 Now, I tend to err on the side of “I’d rather get sick from keeping something too long than waste it by throwing it out when it’s just got a mushy spot” but I know that at least 7 days is fine for this recipe.
 This is great because you can make it on a weekend and make burger patties for any meal for the whole week.
 Try freezing the mixture to get even more life out of it.
 I’d keep it in my freezer for at least 2 months without even batting an eyelash.
 After they thaw, and before you cook them, there will probably be some liquid you have to mix back in.
 Which will mean you need to thicken the batter again with a flour of some sort – try oat flour (blend oats in a blender) for gluten-free or just regular whole wheat or white flour: add a little at a time until it has come back to meatball consistency.

 - CAN BE COOKED IN A GAZILLION WAYS: I generally don’t go the super freakishly healthy route of the recipe below.
 I generally add a bit more oil and salt when I make them, but not very much.
 My general way is this: Get a huge bowl.
 Grate or finely chop any leftover veggies, add to bowl.
 Pick a can of beans or two (or three depending on how much vegetables you use) and I always make sure there are pinto beans in there because they hold together the best.
 Drain and mash the beans completely.
 Use hands to incorporate all.
 Add spices (see above).
 Mix with hands again (great recipe for kids to help with!)
 Then taste to see if it’s good.
 The cool part is it doesn’t need to be cooked, so tasting while mixing is totally fine, and totally yummy!
 At this point, if it’s too dry, I add more pinto/roman beans.
 If it’s too wet (say if I grated onions or used a can of refried beans) I will add either oat flour or whole wheat flour until it gets to the consistency I want.
 Sometimes this is a LOT of flour, but I figure it’s okay because I will be making a TON of patties.
 Spray a pan with cooking oil using a Misto, place the patties in on medium high heat, brown that side, spray the other side with oil and flip until golden brown.
 Serve hot!
+(Edit July 2021, nowadays I never add salt or Bragg’s and I never cook them using oil.
+I always make them in the air fryer now, or baked in the oven.)

 One final word on the nutritarian distinction.
 “Nutritarian” refers to the fact that these are super freaking healthy.
 As in, vegan, no oil, no salt, just plant-based goodness.
 Tons of nutrients that your body loves.
 Feel free to add or subtract any nutrition that you’d like, but rest assured that these are super healthy from the get-go with the recipe I provide below.